Wellington Afterwork Rogaine Planning Guide

-No fixed number, the convention is that the score is based on the 1st digit, use definite features, no hiding, findable in the dark.
+No fixed number, the convention is that the score is based on the 1st digit, use definite features on the map, no hiding, findable in the dark.
 A particular no-no is an off-track ribbon code in slow low-visibility bush.
-The skill is in planning a route and navigating BETWEEN points, not wondering which pine tree you mean.
-“Balance” scores possible in each sector.
+The skill is in planning a route and navigating BETWEEN points, not wondering which tree out of hundreds.
+Balance scores possible in each sector.
 Avoid obvious circuit eg big scores all round the perimeter.
 Aim for the winner to get most but not all.

 - Questions and Answers

 Q&A reduces the workload but its harder to set them than it looks.
 Question must positively identify the feature, then have an unambiguous answer.
 Separate the two parts of the question: House at #22: colour of letterbox.
 If in doubt use orange ribbon with code letter, but it must be related to a mapped feature.
 Best if its always the same orange - same as orienteering flag.

 - Try to avoid

 - Wrongly placed controls.
 Be careful, its easy to put the circle one block out, or a similar track corner, similar hilltop etc.

 - Imprecise location especially off-track.
 The map is often not sufficiently precise to postively identify the spot.

 - Non-unique feature is unfair.
 After choosing the spot, look around for other similar features.
 If there are, its a bad control.